Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All health care providers are aware of the positive impact breastfeeding/bodyfeeding has on health outcomes in their specialization and are skilled at protecting breastfeeding/bodyfeeding in their care plans, including during medical intervention.
+- All health care providers are aware of the positive impact breastfeeding/bodyfeeding has on health outcomes in their specialization and are skilled at protecting breastfeeding/bodyfeeding in their care plans, including during medical intervention

-- All health care spaces encourage and promote breastfeeding/bodyfeeding for those visiting and/or undergoing procedures (for example, the emergency department, outpatient offices, specialty clinics).
+- All health care spaces encourage and promote breastfeeding/bodyfeeding for those visiting and/or undergoing procedures (for example, the emergency department, outpatient offices, specialty clinics)

 Incarceration